 - Jalapeno peppers (sliced fresh or pickled)

 - Your favourite melted processed cheese (with some milk to thin out, if necessary) or homemade or store-bought queso

 - Squeeze of fresh lime

-There is no right or wrong here when it comes to toppings.
+- There is no right or wrong here when it comes to toppings for these loaded wedges.
 Like more or less of an ingredient?
 Just adjust to taste!

-Instead of the seasonings listed in the crispy potato wedge recipe (salt, pepper, garlic powder and cayenne), try my homemade taco seasoning on the wedges instead.
+- Instead of the seasonings listed in the crispy potato wedge recipe (salt, pepper, garlic powder and cayenne pepper), try my homemade taco seasoning on the wedges instead.

 - 2 pounds Yukon Gold, Red, Purple or Russet Potatoes

 - ½ teaspoon salt

 - ½ teaspoon freshly ground black pepper